input-output-hk/peras-design/site/reports/tech-report-2.md

 It's worth considering whether or not this dependency on the ordering of the items could be an attack vector as proving time could easily explode in case we need to explore more than a small fraction of the tree.

-Verification time has not been plotted but is lower than 1ms in all the cases considered as it is tied to the number of hash computation one has to make which is $O(u + s_p)$.
+Verification time has not been plotted but is lower than 1ms in all the cases considered as it is tied to the number of hash computation one has to make which is $O(u)$.

 ### Certificate size